-- (a) Medical Staff Services will forward the completed application to the relevant department chief and the application for reappointment/renewal will be processed in a manner consistent with applications for initial appointment and/or clinical privileges. - (b) Additional information may be requested from the provider if any questions or concerns are raised with the application or if new clinical privileges are requested.

-(c) If it becomes apparent to the Department Chief that the Department Chief is considering a recommendation to deny reappointment or a requested change in staff category, or to reduce clinical privileges, the Department Chief will consult with the ACMO.
-The Department Chief or the ACMO may notify the provider of the general tenor of the possible recommendation and invite the provider to meet prior to any final recommendation being made.
-At the meeting, the provider should be informed of the general nature of the information supporting the recommendation contemplated and will be invited to discuss, explain, or refute it.
+- (a) Medical Staff Services will forward the completed application to the relevant department or section chief and the application for reappointment will be processed in a manner consistent with applications for initial appointment. - (b) Additional information may be requested from the applicant if any questions or concerns are raised with the application or if new privileges are requested. - (c) If it becomes apparent to the Credentials Committee or the MEC that it is considering a recommendation to deny reappointment or a requested change in staff category or to reduce clinical privileges, the chair of the committee may notify the individual of the general tenor of the possible recommendation and invite the individual to meet prior to any final recommendation being made.
+At that meeting, the individual should be informed of the general nature of the information supporting the recommendation contemplated and will be invited to discuss, explain, or refute it.
 This meeting is not a hearing, and none of the procedural rules for hearings will apply.
-The provider requesting reappointment/renewal of clinical privileges shall not have the right to be represented by legal counsel at this meeting.
-The Department Chief or ACMO will indicate as part of their recommendation whether such a meeting occurred and will include a summary of the meeting with the MEC minutes.
+The individual requesting reappointment shall not have the right to be represented by legal counsel at this meeting.
+The committee will indicate as part of its report whether such a meeting occurred and will include a summary of the meeting with its minutes.

-5.A.5 Conditional Reappointments and Renewal of Clinical Privileges:
+5.A.5 Conditional Reappointments and Renewals:

-- (a) Recommendations for reappointment and/or renewed clinical privileges may be contingent upon a provider's compliance with certain specific conditions.
-These conditions may relate to behavior (e.g., performance improvement plan for behavior) or to clinical issues (e.g., general consultation requirements, proctoring, completion of CME requirements).
-Unless the conditions involve the matters set forth in Section 7.A.1 (a) of this Manual, the imposition of such conditions does not entitle a provider to request the procedural rights set forth in Article 7 of this Manual. - (b) In addition, reappointments/renewal of clinical privileges may be recommended for periods of less than two years in order to permit closer monitoring of a provider's compliance with any conditions that may be imposed.
-A recommendation for reappointment/renewal of clinical privileges for a period of less than two years does not, in and of itself, entitle a provider to the procedural rights set forth in Article 7. - (c) In the event the provider requesting reappointment/renewal of clinical privileges is the subject of an unresolved professional performance evaluation concern, a formal investigation, or a hearing at the time reappointment/renewal is being considered, a conditional reappointment/renewal of clinical privileges for a period of less than two years may be granted pending the completion of that process.
+- (a) Recommendations for reappointment and renewed privileges may be contingent upon an individual's compliance with certain specific conditions.
+These conditions may relate to behavior (e.g. performance improvement plan for behavior) or to clinical issues (e.g. general consultation requirements, proctoring, or completion of CME requirements).
+Unless the conditions involve the matters set forth in Section 7.A.1(a) of this Manual, the imposition of such conditions does not entitle an individual to request the procedural rights set forth in Article 7 of this Manual. - (b) In addition, reappointments may be recommended for periods of less than two years in order to permit closer monitoring of an individual's compliance with any conditions that may be imposed.
+A recommendation for reappointment for a period of less than two years does not, in and of itself, entitle an individual to the procedural rights set forth in Article 7. - (c) In the event that the applicant for reappointment is the subject of an unresolved professional performance evaluation concern, a formal investigation, or a hearing at the time reappointment is being considered, a conditional reappointment for a period of less than two years may be granted pending the completion of that process.